-For persons cooperating with self-employed persons, the contribution assessment basis is currently 75% of the average monthly wage/salary.
+For persons cooperating with self-employed persons, the contribution assessment basis is currently 75% of the average monthly wage/salary in the enterprise sector in the fourth quarter of the previous year, including share in the profits.

 8.1.2.
 Health contribution for other insured persons